Online Ramsey numbers of ordered paths and cycles: Results for matchings

+Third, we consider the weird edges of $C$.
 Let $vw$ be a weird edge; without loss of generality, $w$ is a left anchor.
 There must be a $P_n$ containing $vw$ where it is the other blue edge; this decomposes into a blue $P_a$ whose rightmost vertex is $v$, and a blue $P_b$ whose leftmost endpoint is $w$, with $a+b=n$.
 Because $w$ is not a right anchor, $b < n-k$, and therefore $a \ge k$.
 However, a blue path in $C$ can only contain one endpoint from each of the $j \le k-1$ red edges, so we can have no more than a $P_{k-1}$ entirely contained in $C$.
 Therefore the blue $P_a$ must leave $C$: there is a blue path in $C$ from $v$ to an anchor.
-Similarly, if $vw$ is a weird edge where $v$ is a right anchor, there must be a blue path in $C$ from $w$ to an anchor.
+We add this blue path (but \emph{not} the red edge $vw$) to $C'$.
+Note that both $v$ and $w$ are now in $C'$; $v$ as part of this blue path, and $w$ as an anchor.
+The case where $v$ is a right anchor is treated symmetrically.